-Part 2 of this series is available here There’s no doubt sump is a heart of healthy aquarium system and it has been a staple in the hobby for a long time, evolving many times to incorporate new equipment it houses.
-However, no sump can serve it’s purpose without a properly designed plumbing system.
+Part 2 of this series is available here There’s no doubt that the sump is a heart of healthy aquarium system and it has been a staple in the hobby for a long time, evolving many times to incorporate the new equipment it houses.
+However, no sump can serve it’s purpose without a properly designed aquarium plumbing system.
 The easiest way of connecting your main system with sump comes in a form of flexible tubing and, while it’s certainly an acceptable method of aquarium plumbing, it has many limitations.
 This is where PVC pipes, so common in many households’ plumbing grid, come to play, offering flexibility close to that of tubing while being modular and rigid, withstanding saltwater environment conditions with ease..
 In this two-part article I would like to showcase the basics of PVC and help design a fully functional aquarium plumbing based on plastic pipes.
 Let’s begin this write-up by comparing PVC pipes to flexible tubing and talk about differences, advantages and shortcomings of each of those two most common materials used in aquarium systems.

 Advantages: -quick and simple way of connecting an overflow and return pump to a display tank -relatively low cost compared to PVC (not that the later is expensive, though) -flexibility- plastic tubes are not ridgid and can be shaped and bend to a certain degree, making the whole plumbing job hassle-free -works well for smaller tanks where space inside the stand is limited -easily replaceable Disadvantages: -flexibility- tubing is, well, flexible, which if not designed properly can kink, reducing the flow and shortening return pump’s life -most tubing is transparent in color, promoting unwanted growth inside the tube when receiving any light -limited expandability-yes, you can buy splitters, reduction attachments and valves with barbed connectors, but any more sophisticated plumbing work using flexible tubing becomes a mess